-Native to Europe, western Asia.
-Grows 40–50 ft. tall, 20–30 ft. wide.
+Native to Europe and western Asia.
+Grows to 40–50 ft. tall and 20–30 ft. wide.
 Leaves are 3–5 in. long and about as wide, light green above, silvery beneath; they turn and ripple in the slightest breeze.
-More tolerant of heat, drought than other species.
+More tolerant of heat and drought than other species.